 All recently used and unnecessary open Apps eat up the battery power and dramatically that kills your iOS device battery as well background App refresh grasp internet bandwidth.
-So that you have to do recharge battery using power outlet or through power bank.
+So that you have to do recharge battery using power outlet or through a power bank.
 But I’m advising you that you must force close an App while you are not working on it.
 To do that you have to activate App Switcher (multitasking) screen on that you get all recently opened Apps in standby mode on iPhone, iPad.

-Step #1.
+- Step #1.
 Do double-click the home button to see all recently used Apps.

-Step #2.
+- Step #2.
 Next, swipe right or left to find the app that you want to force close.

 iPhone X: Use Screen Gesture to Activate App Switcher and Force Close app

-Tap and slide up finger on bottom horizontal app line, Until you see apps card [App Switcher], Again tap and hold on the app until you see red minus button on each app.
+Tap and slide up finger on bottom horizontal app line, Until you see apps card [App Switcher], Again tap and hold on the app until you see a red minus button on each app.
 [New Swipe up running app to force close it].
-Explore more: Force Close app on iPhone X – Alternate ways.
+Explore more: Force Close app on iPhone – Alternate ways.

 Method #2.
 Kill or Force Quite an App on iPhone using AssistiveTouch in iOS

-Now, here I explain a way for that user who wants to save Home button use or has broken home button iPhone or iPad.
+Now, here I explain a way for that user who wants to save Home button use or has a broken home button iPhone or iPad.
 Yes, anybody can use Assistive touch on its iOS device to get the App Switcher screen.

-By default, you can get Multitasking icon with the triple tap on touch screen home button.
+By default, you can get Multitasking icon with the triple tap on the touch screen home button.
 Even though, I suggest all time that to access the Multitasking button within a single tap you have to need to customize assistive touch.

-Step #1.
+- Step #1.
 Tap on assistive touch (touchscreen button).
 Here’s enable AssistiveTouch, if not ON.

-Step #2.
+- Step #2.
 Tap on Device.

-Hopefully, On-screen you can appear all recent Apps, let’s find an app and swipe away app to force close.
+- Hopefully, On-screen you can appear all recent Apps, let’s find an app and swipe away app to force close.

-If you have iPhone 6S or later 3D touch iPhone, then you can use them to Force Quit Apps on iPhone.
+- If you have iPhone 6S or later 3D touch iPhone, then you can use them to Force Quit Apps on iPhone.

-Step #1.
-Open the Settings App on your iDevice Home screen.
+- Step #1.
+Open the Settings App on your iDevice home screen.

-Step #2.
+- Step #2.
 Tap on General then Finds Accessibility.

-Step #3.
+- Step #3.
 Turn AssistiveTouch ON (ignore if you have already enabled)

-Step #4.
+- Step #4.
 Now tap on Customize Top Level menu..,

-Step #5.
+- Step #5.
 Next, you have to scroll down the screen and tap on 3D touch Action then select Multitasking.

-Step #6.
+- Step #6.
 In the end, pressing and holding on AssistiveTouch button (dark spot on the screen) so you will get App Switcher screen that you always summon to double click the home button.

 On my iPhone 7 Plus, I asked Hey Siri Force Close an App, but she replied me a positive response that As much as I would like to, I can’t close Apps, Mike.

-Bonus Tip – Force Quit an App in iOS 12 on iPad using Gesture
+Bonus Tip – Force Quit an App in iPadOS on iPad using Gesture

-Try iOS 11 multitasking gesture to close recently used Apps on all iPads running iOS 12 or later.
+Try iOS multitasking gesture to close recently used Apps on all iPads running iOS 12 or later.
 This cool feature to save home button use on iPads.

-If you’ve already activated gestures on your iPad, then avoid below steps and directly jump on guide to get App Switcher Screen.
+If you’ve already activated gestures on your iPad, then avoid the below steps and directly jump on guide to get App Switcher Screen.

 Enable Gestures in Multitasking on Apple iPad

-Step #1.
+- Step #1.
 Go to the Settings App on iPad.

-Step #2.
+- Step #2.
 Find General then tap multitasking appear underneath Handoff.

 - Step #3.
 Now, you have to turn Gestures OOn Green.

 To pull up the App Switching screen on your iPad, just use five or four fingers to swipe up the screen from the bottom of the screen.
-You get App Switcher screen with right side Customize Control Center and iPad Dock.
+You get App Switcher screen with the right side Customize Control Center and iPad Dock.
 Now find an App and swipe up away to force close.